microsoft/Product-Recommendations/sar.md

 * with features
 ``<Item Id>,<Item Name>,<Item Category>,[<Description>],<Features list>``

 The only difference is that the second form assumes that item features are provided, in which case cold items recommendation is supported.
 Features are given in the "name=value" format and must be categorical.
 Note that any numerical feature can be converted to categorical by [binning](http://en.wikipedia.org/wiki/Data_binning).
 The *Description* field is a textual (free form) item description and is optional.
-Here is an example of catalog data:
+Here is an example of catalog data (displayed as a table for readability):

 |Item ID | Name | Category | Description | Features |
 |-|-|-|-| - |